XoopsModulesArchive/newsslider/newsslider/readme.txt

 .S3Slider
 Images are located in the directory modules/newsslider/images/s3.
 Five featured Images, named from image1.jpg to image5.jpg, have following dimensions: 410 x 300px.
-.bxSlider
+.bxSlider (beta!)
 Images are named in the same manner and are located in the same directory as for Featured Content Slider.
 They can be of any size.
-(edit:height-Attibut gelöscht wegen Inkompabilität)
+(edit:modified template because of incompability)

 Credits and Thanks